cohenb4/Coursera_Capstone/Introduction-BusinessProblem.md

-Introduction/Business Problem
+# Introduction/Business Problem
-I am looking to open a coffee shop in the D.C.
-Metro area.
-With the Foursquare API, I will be able to see what the competition is like as well as the amount that I can charge per cup of coffee based on the median salary.
+The purpose of the project is that I am looking to open a coffee shop in New York City.
+Lots of people drink coffee and there is a need for more coffee shops.
+The project will anaylze population along with salary data and coffee data.